mohitpai/journey-optimizer.en/help/using/offers/offers-e2e.md

 After saving your changes and once the message is published, your offers are ready to be displayed to the relevant profiles when sending the message as part of a journey.

+>[!NOTE]
+>
+>When you update an offer, fallback offer, offer collection, or offer decision which is directly or indirectly referenced in a published message, the updates are now automatically reflected in the corresponding message, without the need to republish it.

 **Related topics:**

 * Learn how to check the message preview in [this section](../../using/preview.md#preview-your-messages).